A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module

 \para{NetSquid Protocol.} We build our protocols on top of the link-layer protocol of~\cite{sigcomm19}, delegated to continuously generate \epss on a link at a desired rate.
 The protocol stack is organized into independent layers, with each layer containing a set of protocols that operate within its own scope, as described earlier in the stack architecture.

 \para{Simulation Setting.} We adopt the standard random quantum network setup used in prior works~\cite{swapping-tqe-22, sigcomm20, fan2024optimized}.
 By default, we use a network spread over an area of $100 km \times 100 km$.
 We use the Waxman model~\cite{waxman}, used to create Internet topologies, distribute the nodes, and create links.

-We vary the number of nodes from 50 to 200 (the default is 100), each node has 5 memory positions, and the edge density is from 0.05 to 0.2, with a default value of 0.1.
+We adopt the meet-in-the-middle architecture for link-EP generation: each pair of adjacent nodes generates atom-photon EPs locally and transmits photons to a photon-photon BSM device at the midpoint~\cite{swapping-tqe-22}.
+We vary the number of nodes from 50 to 200 (default: 100); each node has 5 memory positions; and the edge density ranges from 0.05 to 0.2 (default: 0.1).
 Each data point is for a 100-second simulation in NetSquid.